ArtyomPanfutov/jresult/README.md

     }
 ```

+#### Best Practices
+* Utilize `getObject(`) for cases where a null outcome is acceptable or expected.
+* Apply `getNonNullObject()` when the operation's result must not be null, ensuring program integrity.
+* Opt for `getObjectOrElse(T defaultValue)` to provide a fallback value, enhancing fault tolerance.
+* Leverage `getObjectOrElse(Supplier<T> supplier)` for performance-sensitive contexts where constructing the default value is costly or unnecessary unless required.

 ## License
 **JResult** is open-sourced under the MIT license.
 Feel free to use it, contribute, and spread the word!